Arianne Cerdeña: Career

-Cerdeña would return to South Korea two years later to participate in the 1988 Summer Olympics where the bowling tournament is a demonstration event.
+Cerdeña returned to South Korea two years later to participate in the 1988 Summer Olympics where the bowling tournament is a demonstration event.
 Coached by Ernesto Lopa, she won the first Olympic gold medal for the Philippines outbesting Atsuko Asai of Japan.
 Although as a demonstration event, the medal was not counted in the official medal tally for the Games.

 Cerdeña also captured two silver medals at the quadrennial World Games held at Karlsruhe, West Germany 1989, in singles and mixed doubles with Jorge Fernandez.